davidhcefx/Modern-Nano-Keybindings/README.md

 ## Install

-1. Make sure you are running the [latest nano](https://www.nano-editor.org/).
-    - If you are using a legacy version, please take a look at [other branches](https://github.com/davidhcefx/Modern-Nano-Keybindings/branches)!
+1. **This rcfile is for nano v6.2.
+For latest version, please see [master branch](https://github.com/davidhcefx/Modern-Nano-Keybindings).**
 2. Copy the following contents into `~/.nanorc`:

 ```nanorc